joshuaKnauber/scripting_nodes/README.md

 - You can't access nested blend data !!!
 - You can't access some blender properties (is that ok? improve get data scriptline instead?)

+- could get blend data from realtime stuff and then freeze nodes. you can only access things that exist right now and can then abstract for addon

 ## Tasks
 ### Interface